AI Copywriting Versus Human Creativity: The Ultimate Test

 • Emotions that are named instead of evoked

-• Too neutral tone, even on controversial topics
+• Overly neutral tone, even on controversial topics

 The impact on SEO and conversion

-AI copywriting tools improve ad CTRs by 38% and lower the cost-per-click by 32%.
+AI copywriting tools improve ad CTRs by 38% and reduce cost-per-click by 32%.
 For e-commerce optimization, this means concrete benefits:

 • Faster A/B tests: Instead of waiting days for new variants, you can test within hours